BenRunInBay/IOM/README.md

 The placeholder is any HTML element with a class of "iom" and a custom data attribute called "data-content-id".

 The internal script file is a script file with specific structures identifying the internal content.
-See example above.
+See examples below.

 Items inside of the "navLinks" array will be appended to the navigation menu of an ACTv2 page.
+ScrollV2 navigation is not supported at this time.

-The "email", "linkedin" and "twitter" properties are used to automatically display social share options to EY users at the top of the ACTv2 center column.
+The "email", "linkedin" and "twitter" properties are used to automatically display social share options to EY users at the top of the ACTv2 or ScrollV2 center column.

 In some cases, you may have a block of internal content you wish to use on several different pages.
 You can do this by referencing the page name and content id from the placeholder as follows:
 ```
 <section class="iom" data-content-id="PAGE-NAME-1/INTERNAL-CONTENT-ITEM-1"></section>
 ```
-For example:
+For example, repeat the "take-to-client materials" content that is available on the "About-the-study" page.
 ```
-<section class="iom" data-content-id="EY-CFO-program-partnering-for-performance-the-CFO-and-CIO-about-the-study/CFO and CIO take-to-client materials"></section>
+<section class="iom" data-content-id="About-the-study/take-to-client materials"></section>
 ```

 ## Getting Started